dottomm/skatepark-coalition/src/pages/posts/workshop.md

 ## Location

-The park(s) will be build on city owned land, and the list of locations that the City Of Petaluma have agreed to consider for a new skatepark are:
+The park(s) will be built on city owned land, and the list of locations that the City Of Petaluma have agreed to consider for a new skatepark are:

         - Leghorn Park
         - Luccessi Park